brimdata/zed/cmd/zq/README.md

 ## Examples

-Here are a few examples using a small Zeek formatted log file, `conn.log `, located in this directory.
+Here are a few examples using a small Zeek formatted log file, `conn.log`, located in this directory.
 See the
 [zq-sample-data repo](https://github.com/brimsec/zq-sample-data) for more test data, which is used in the examples in the
 [query language documentation](../../zql/docs/README.md).

-To cut the columns of a Zeek "conn" log like `zeek-cut`, and output to the terminal run:
+To cut the columns of a Zeek "conn" log like `zeek-cut`, and output to the terminal, use `cut`:

 ```
 zq -t "* | cut ts,id.orig_h,id.orig_p" conn.log